|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 See: Lionel Cust and Sidney Colvin, History of the Society of Dilettanti, pages 75-81.
 Macmillan, London 1914, 1898.
 At the Internet Archive.

-Revett later made a second journey to Greece with Doctor Richard Chandler.
+Revett later made a second journey to Greece with Doctor Richard Chandler and William Pars.

 Doctor Richard Chandler (1738-1810), English antiquarian, and later clergyman.
 1764-1766 he travelled though western Anatolia and Greece with Revett and painter William Pars (1742-1782), on an expedition commissioned by the Society of Dilettanti to explore antiquities.
 James Stuart, Revett's former travel companion and colleague, was one of the Dilettanti who signed the explorers' instructions.
 They acquired several antiques, including parts of the frieze and metopes of the Parthenon, over forty years before Lord Elgin removed the so-called "Elgin Marbles" to London (see Losing their marbles, Edwin Drood's Column, 21 June 2011).

 See: Richard Chandler, Travels in Greece, or an account of a tour made at the expense of the Society of Dilettanti, Chapter IX, page 40.
 Clarendon Press, Oxford, 1776.
 At the Internet Archive.

 3. Edward Giffard, A short visit to the Ionian Islands, Athens, and the Morea.
 John Murray, London, 1837.
 At Google Books.